halcyonnouveau/makiatto/docs/src/faq.md

 See the [WebAssembly Functions](./usage-guide/wasm.md) guide for details on creating and deploying WASM components.

 For traditional server-side applications (databases, WebSockets, long-running processes), you may still want to use Makiatto for static assets while keeping your backend on a separate domain and infrastructure.

+## Can I mix different hosting providers?

+Yes!
+Since nodes communicate via WireGuard mesh over the public internet, you can mix any providers (AWS, DigitalOcean, Hetzner, Vultr, bare metal servers, etc.) as long as they have public IP addresses and allow WireGuard traffic.